gravitational/teleport/lib/srv/desktop/rdp/rdpclient/README.md

 #### Enforcing proper memory semantics in Rust

-We call back into from Go using functions like
+We call back into Rust from Go using functions like

 ```rust
 #[no_mangle]